TheWorldSim/data-curator/README.md

 ### TODO

+- [ ] Move payload_validation from signin/up to RequestPayload namespace
 - [ ] Add robots.txt
 - [ ] Refactor redux store to follow best practices (using action creators) which will enable server side view rendering.